-Relative contraindications and those previously considered to be absolute contraindications, but can be treated with PEG after ultrasound imaging, good preoperative preparation, and aggressive treatment.
+Relative contraindications and those previously considered to be absolute contraindications.
+But can treated with PEG after ultrasound imaging, good preoperative preparation, and aggressive treatment.

 Gastrostomy Tube Feeding

-Once the PEG tube is safely placed, the next question is how to feed through it.
+Once the PEG tube safely places, the next question is how to feed through it.
 The preferred interstitial feeding is because it is easier to implement (no pumping required), well tolerated, and physiologically compliant.
-The choice of formula should be based on the patient’s energy needs, tolerance, and the specific conditions of the systemic disease.
+The choice of formula shall base on the patient’s energy needs, tolerance, and the specific conditions of the systemic disease.

-The amount of gastric residue should be measured routinely until it is fully tolerated, and if it is found to be greater than 100 ml, the problem of intolerance should be considered.
+The amount of gastric residue shall measure routinely until it fully tolerates.
+If it finds to be greater than 100 ml.
+The problem of intolerance shall consider.